 Ikitsuki Island is easily reached by car or bus from Tabira in Hirado.
 Hirado itself is accessible by car, bus or train.

 JR trains run to Hirado from either Fukuoka or Nagasaki.
 From Fukuoka, get off at Hirado-Guchi Station in Tabira.
 From Nagasaki, transfer at Sasebo and get on a train bound for Tabira.

-Express buses to Hirado run from Hakata (2 hours) or Nagasaki Station, (1 hour 40 minutes).
+Express buses to Hirado run from Hakata (2 hours).
 You can also catch regular buses from Sasebo near the new Ferry Port.